 The photographer that captured the disco and diamond dust of legendary club Studio 54

 The photographic work of Dustin PIttman -- the focus of this feature -- is part of the exhibition 'Studio 54: Night Magic' at the Brooklyn Museum, which is temporarily closed.
-During this time, you can visit and enjoy their online collection.
+During this time, you can visit and enjoy the museum's online collection.

 From 1977 until early 1980, lucky revelers who got past the velvet ropes of Studio 54 in Manhattan were greeted with a haven for hedonism and creativity.